The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1: Analysis

 We now make a selection of extreme N-emitters identified in SFGs at z$<0.5$ from DESI DR1 in this work with the definition of log(N/O)$>-1.1$ (Section~\ref{sec:intro}).
 The selection criteria is empirically made to allow for comparison with suitably large numbers of literature sources, both high-z and low-z ones, that have previously been studied for N-enhancement (discussed further in Sections~\ref{sec:low-z}~\&~\ref{sec:high-z}).

 As a result, we find 19 extreme N-emitters identified in our sample with log(N/O)$>-1.1$ (the last row of Table~\ref{tab:sample}).
 They are highlighted in the 12+log(O/H) vs log(N/O) plane in Figure~\ref{Fig:enrich} (black dots with errorbars) and their RGB image cutouts are shown in Figure~\ref{Fig:stamps}.
 While most of these SFGs are completely within the on-sky angular extent of the DESI fiber, some of them at low-redshifts only have their central regions within the fiber.
 Their IDs, positions, redshifts, stellar masses, SFRs and computed 12+log(O/H) and log(N/O) are listed in Table~\ref{tab:attributes}.
+Figure~\ref{Fig:exp_spec} shows the spectrum of the N-emitter No. 1 in Table~\ref{tab:attributes} with clear detection of the auroral [OIII]$\lambda$ 4363 \AA~line as well as the [NII]$\lambda$ 6548, 6583 \AA~lines.
+The spectra for the other 18 N-emitters are presented in Figures~\ref{Fig:app_spec_1}~\&~\ref{Fig:app_spec_2} and discussed in Appendix~\ref{appendix: spectra}.

 Given the small number of such galaxies identified in our sample of 944 SFGs with reliable O and N abundances, we compute the fraction and uncertainty (95\% confidence interval) in fraction of N-emitters, using the binomial proportion confidence-interval obtained with the Wilson score interval method \citep{Wilson27}.
 We find that $2.21\pm0.91$\% of DESI DR1 SFGs, with reliable O and N abundances obtained directly, are N-emitters.